Making the Museum Autism Friendly – best practice from around the world

 Autism friendly museums make a difference

-Museums need to be aware of the needs of visitors with autism.
+Museums need to be aware of the needs of Autistic visitors.
 There are many ways that they can make the museum experience easier and more enjoyable for them.
 From assisting with the planning stages to providing extra resources, these efforts can make or break a museum visit.

 Madge talks about her own experience of attending an autism friendly event and the positive impact it has had on her family.
 “We visited the Science Museum for the very first time as a family because of their ‘Dawnosaurs’ autism early openings.”
 She explained.
 “It has been life changing for my daughter as she has gradually built up her confidence on each visit.
 Quiet openings give us a chance to enjoy museum spaces and collections, we take part in activities that we would never normally be able to access.
 Ultimately it is about having fun together as a family, something many families take for granted.”

-For families and people with autism, planning a day out can be a difficult prospect.
+For Autistic people and their families, planning a day out can be a difficult prospect.
 When museums work to make this process easier, it can make a huge difference.
 What might have previously been a barrier to entry can become easier to deal with.
 Museums are for all, and everyone deserves the opportunity to enjoy them.

 Charlotte Coates is a Brighton based writer working extensively in the arts and cultural spaces.
 Charlotte has explored a wide range of museum related subjects since she started writing for MuseumNext in early 2019.